RCUB-Official/Valuate/README.md

 ## About Valuate
 An unfinished web application for receiving feedbacks for various web sites, by their users (valuators), using provided code snippets.
-I solved cross-origin resource sharing issues by setting the "Access-Control-Allow-Origin" header in the ScriptServer.java servlet which delivers the JavaScript, inspired by Facebook SDK code snippet for Facebook comment sections on other (non-Facebook) sites.
+Cross-origin resource sharing issues are solved by setting the "Access-Control-Allow-Origin" header in the ScriptServer.java servlet which delivers the JavaScript, inspired by Facebook SDK code snippet for Facebook comment sections on other (non-Facebook) sites.

 ## Getting started